40+ McDonald's Interview Questions and Sample Answers (2022)

-McDonald’s organizational culture prides itself on four pillars: people-centricity, individual learning, organizational learning, diversity, and inclusion.
+McDonald’s organizational culture prides itself on four pillars: individual learning, organizational learning, diversity, and inclusion.
 McDonald’s corporate website provides a number of resources for job seekers.
-Depending on the career path, whether choosing to interview with McDonald’s in one of their restaurant locations or choosing to pursue a career at a corporate location, McDonald’s prides itself on being “customer-obsessed, better together, and committed to lead.”
+Depending on the career path.
+And whether choosing to interview with McDonald’s in one of their restaurant locations or choosing to pursue a career at a corporate location.
+McDonald’s prides itself on being “customer-obsessed, better together, and committed to lead.”

 Preparing for a McDonald’s Interview